netsurf-browser/netsurf/atari/doc/readme.txt

 -----------------

  This section describes Features that NetSurf-Core offers but which are not handled by the GEM frontend currently.

- - Configuration dialog (use texteditor instead)
  - Grapical website history dialog

 Installation Notes:
 -------------------

  Unpack the compressed archive that you downloaded, change into the new directory and run ns.prg.
  If something isn't working - run ns.prg within an console and enable logging:

  ./ns.prg -v

  that makes it possible, that you can identify the problem.

 Additional Notes
 ----------------

  If you would like to see the above mentioned features or can't run NetSurf because you only have a 16 or 256 Color system get in contact.

  Please also check the FAQ document.